Entry Level Mathematics (ELM) Requirement

-- A score of “Exempt” on the augmented mathematics California Standards Test, i.e., the CSU Early Assessment Program (EAP), taken in grade 11.
+- A score of “Exempt” on the CSU Early Assessment Program (EAP), taken in grade 11.

-- A score of “conditionally exempt” on the augmented CST, i.e., the CSU Early Assessment Program (EAP) plus successful completion of a Senior-Year Mathematics Experience (SYME).
+- A score of “Conditionally Exempt” on the CSU Early Assessment Program (EAP) plus successful completion of a Senior-Year Mathematics Experience (SYME).

 - A score of 550 or above on the mathematics section of the College Board SAT or on the College Board SAT Subject Tests-Mathematics Tests Level I, IC (Calculator), II, or IIC (Calculator).

 - A score of 23 or above on the ACT Mathematics Test.

 - A score of 3 or above on the College Board Advanced Placement Calculus examination (AB or BC) or Statistics examination.